malan88/vimwiki/wiki/gastro/cocktails.md

 2. Strain without ice back into shaker.
 3. Add egg white, dry shake (this is called a reverse dry shake).
 4. Strain into chilled coupe.

-## Johnny Silverhand

-- 1 1/2 oz.
-Tequila
-- 1/2 oz.
-Mezcal
-- 1 barspoon agave nectar
-- 2 dashes Angostura
-- Garnish: Flamed orange peel
-- Garnish: Tajín rimmer

-1. Rim an old fashioned glass with lime juice and Tajín.
-2. Mix all ingredients in a mixing glass with ice.
-3. Pour over one large ice cube in the rimmed glass.
-4. Flame an orange peel over the glass.
-Serve as garnish.